 Backup Plans Are Created When Poison Is Ingested

 Whether or not I achieve success in my life depends solely upon my belief in my ability to do so.
 Your goals are either unattainable or “in progress,” depending upon the beliefs they are rooted in.
-Even your wildest, weirdest dreams can come true if your mindset is right.
+Even your wildest, weirdest dreams can come true if your mindset is properly aligned with your desired destination.
 You can either be overwhelmed by the mountain or engaged in the climb.
-If you concoct a “plan b”, you are removing energy and belief from your original goal.
+If you concoct a “plan b,” you are removing energy and belief from your original goal.
 People with backup plans achieve the goals of their backup plans; never their original plan.
 I’ve never seen it play out any other way.

 It’s not about the venom hitting you in the face.
 It’s not about the poisonous words attempting to contaminate your brain.
 You’re going to achieve it, whatever it is.
 Period.
 It may not be tomorrow, it may not be next week, but you’re going to do it.
 You’re going to know that you’re going to do it every hour of every day until the day comes when your goal has been achieved.